Other introductory level courses are Economics of Globalization (EC 40) and Political Economy of Race (EC 53).

 This course provides a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
 It places primary emphasis on the nature of product markets, and includes the study of markets for the inputs into the production process.
 The course analyzes the relation between markets and the goals of efficiency and equity in the economy, as well as the role of government in promoting those goals.

-EC 60--Capitalism and Human Welfare, Thomson, 3 credits, Fall, ISSP students only
+EC 60--Capitalism and Human Welfare, Staff, 3 credits, Fall, ISSP students only

 This course explores how growth and innovation shape our world and affect our standard of living.
 It examines theories of economic growth, the historical experience of growth and innovation in the US and elsewhere, and the slowdown of the growth of income and productivity in the past twenty years.